Michal-Szczepaniak/TinyWatchy/docs/Adding_option.md

 `AbstractOption` consts of following methods:

 - `virtual std::string getTitle() = 0;`: Used to get title of the option.
 It's supposed to be static.
-Length will be standardised at later date.
+Length is maximum 10 characters.
 - `virtual std::string getDescription(const StackPage& stackPage) = 0;`: Used to get description aka actual information/menu from your feature.
 This is basically all the output you have.
 Be concise, maximum 20 characters.
 StackPage contains property selected which you can use.
 - `virtual void onNextButtonPressed() = 0;`: Handler for next button press.
 It won't be called unless your option is selected (if you allow such a thing).
 You can use it to do whatever you like.
 Can be submenu, doesn't have to be.
 - `virtual void onPrevButtonPressed() = 0;`: As above just button for previous option.